hubol/igua-rpg2/src/README.md

 Place the module exporting the Scene in the **igua/scenes/** directory.
 The file should have a name prefixed **scn-**.

+## Drama functions
+Functions that return Coros with effects related to cutscenes.

+### Name
+Encapsulate the functions as methods on an object with a **PascalCase** name prefixed **Drama**.

+### Organization
+Place the module exporting the Drama object in the **igua/drama/** directory.
+The file should have a name prefixed **drama-**.
+Note: for frequently-used Drama functions, such as ones that display messages on the screen, the convention of encapsulating in a **Drama** object may be avoided for brevity.

 ## Global Services
 Game Objects and Scenes in this engine frequently access and manipulate Services that were not explicitly passed as dependencies.
 This enables writing more terse code.